IQTLabs/dovesnap/README.md

 There are two `ovs.bridge.mode` modes, `flat` and `nat`.
 The default mode is `flat`.

+- `flat` causes dovesnap to provide connectivity only between containers on this docker network - not to other networks.

 - `nat` causes dovesnap to provision NAT for the docker network.

-- `flat` causes dovesnap to provide connectivity only between containers on this docker network - not to other networks.
+If NAT is in use, you can specify `-p <outside port>:<inside port>` when starting a container. dovesnap will provision a DNAT rule, via the network's gateway from the outside port to the inside port on that container.

+This mapping won't show up in `docker ps`, as dovesnap is not using docker-proxy.

 ##### Userspace mode